Equity (law): Equity in common law jurisdictions (general)

+Black's Law Dictionary, 10th ed., definition 4, differentiates "common law" (or just "law") from "equity".
+Before 1873, England had two complementary court systems: courts of "law" which could only award money damages and recognized only the legal owner of property, and courts of "equity" (courts of chancery) that could issue injunctive relief (that is, a court order to a party to do something, give something to someone, or stop doing something) and recognized trusts of property.
+This split propagated to many of the colonies, including the United States.
+The states of Delaware, Mississippi, South Carolina, and Tennessee continue to have divided Courts of Law and Courts of Chancery.
+In New Jersey, the appellate courts are unified, but the trial courts are organized into a Chancery Division and a Law Division.
+There is a difference of opinion in Commonwealth countries as to whether equity and common law have been fused or are merely administered by the same court, with the orthodox view that they have not (expressed as rejecting the "fusion fallacy") prevailing in Australia, while support for fusion has been expressed by the New Zealand Court of Appeal.

+For most purposes, the U.S. federal system and most states have merged the two courts.

 The latter part of the twentieth century saw increased debate over the utility of treating equity as a separate body of law.
 These debates were labelled the "fusion wars".
 A particular flashpoint in this debate centred on the concept of unjust enrichment and whether areas of law traditionally regarded as equitable could be rationalised as part of a single body of law known as the law of unjust enrichment.

 History of equity in common law jurisdictions

 After the Norman Conquest of England in the 11th century, royal justice came to be administered in three central courts: the Court of King's Bench, the Court of Common Pleas, and the Exchequer.
-The common law developed in these royal courts, which were created by the authority of the King, and whose jurisdiction over disputes between the King's subjects was based upon the King's writ.
+The common law developed in these royal courts, which were created by the authority of the King of England, and whose jurisdiction over disputes between the King's subjects was based upon the King's writ.
 Initially, a writ was probably a vague order to do right by the plaintiff, and it was usually a writ of grace, issued at the pleasure of the King.